jeanpaulberes/FullSysAdmin/README.md

 - lynis: a complete system diagnostic tool (checks on troyans, viruses, ...)

 The Freemem bash script has be be downloaded into ~/bin

+A PySysadmin2.py program has been created replacing the necessity for the Freemem.sh bash script ..
+So using PySysadmin2.py is the only program to be downloaded ...